 Unfortunately, you can’t claim depreciation on personal residences, only if the property is considered a rental for tax purposes and only if you’re not selling it in the same year you depreciate it.

 How Do Residential Real Estate Tax and Rental Property Taxes Differ?

 If you have a property that you rent out 100% of the time then you know to report its expenses and income in your taxes.
 But what if you have a single-family home, townhouse, apartment, condominium unit, duplex, mobile home or even a boat, that you use for both renting and personal use?

 If you rent your property out for fewer than 14 days per year then it’s considered a residential property.
 That means you don’t have to pay any tax on rental income but you can only deduct up to a certain amount of expenses.

-To claim a property as a rental property, you can’t use it more than 14 days out of the year or 10% of the days it was rented, whichever is greater.
-So if you want to live in the house for the month of July, 31 days, you’ll have to have it rented 310 days of the calendar year.
+To claim the property as a rental property, you can’t use it more than 14 days out of the year or 10% of the days it was rented, whichever is greater.
+So if you want to live in the house for the month of July, 31 days, you’ll have to have it rented for 310 days of the calendar year.

 If you use the property for more days than the rule allows, like in single-family house hacking or renting a room on Airbnb, it’s taxed like a residential property.
 You can still deduct expenses but only up to the amount of rental income produced.
-That just means you can’t produce a loss for tax purposes regardless of whether you made a profit.
+That just means you cant produce a loss for tax purposes regardless of whether you made a profit.